A reinforcement learning approach to rare trajectory sampling: Formulation and applications

-Here we briefly describe the purpose of and theoretical foundation for reinforcement learning (RL), such that the similarities to the approach we will develop next in section \ref{dynamical_gradients} will be clear.
-The aim of RL is to achieve some desired objective, by finding the best decisions to make given some current information about the situation in which the objective must be achieved \cite{Sutton2018}.
-Typically, the decision maker is referred to as an agent, with the decisions referred to as actions, chosen according to the state of the environment the agent is located in.
-The key idea of RL is to then encode the objective that the agent seeks to achieve in a reward signal sent to the agent from its environment: the goal is then to maximize the total reward, and thus accomplish the objective.
-As we will see later, our equivalent to the reward will turn out to be related to a combination of the trajectory weighting and the original dynamics.
+Here we will briefly describe how our problem relates to the standard approach to RL.
+The aim of RL is to achieve some desired objective, by finding the best decisions or \textbf{actions} to make given some current information about the situation (the \textbf{state} of the environment) in which the objective must be achieved \cite{Sutton2018}.
+Actions are chosen within each state according to a \textbf{policy}, which influences the transition to the next state.
+The key ingredient of RL is inspired by behavioural psychology: the objective is encoded in a sequence of \textbf{rewards} received for each action in each state.
+Formally these rewards are assigned real numbers, with the magnitude and sign defining how good or bad a decision is.
+The resulting construction is referred to as a Markov Decision Process (MDP).
+The goal of RL is then simply to maximize the sum of rewards -- the \textbf{return} -- received, thus making the best decisions to achieve the objective: this is done by optimizing the policy according to which actions are taken.

-More precisely, a general reinforcement learning problem consists of a trajectory over time $t$ of states $s_t$ from a set $\mathcal{S}$, with actions taken in each state $a_t$ chosen from a set $\mathcal{A}(s_t)$ determined by that state.
-Learning is achieved by optimisation of rewards $r_t\in\mathbb{R}$ given on transition from the state $s_{t-1}$ to $s_t$ induced by the action $a_{t-1}$.
-The actions taken by the agent are encoded in its policy $\pi(a_t|s_t)$, describing the conditional probabilities of taking the action $a_t$ in the state $s_t$; transitions in the environmental state from $s_{t-1}$ to $s_t$, accompanied by the reward $r_t$ and induced by an action $a_{t-1}$, are described by a Markovian transition probability $p(s_t,r_t|s_{t-1},a_{t-1})$.
-These transition probabilities and the policy $\pi$ together with the sets of states, actions and rewards form a Markov decision process (MDP).